Teacher Training

 • How schools and teachers keep children safe

-In addition, we are looking for enthusiasm, commitment and potential to train to become a great primary teacher .
+In addition, we are looking for enthusiasm, commitment and potential to train to become a great primary teacher.
 Clear written and oral communication skills are integral to this which you will have an opportunity to demonstrate throughout the interview.

 School Placements:

-Our school placements begin from day 1 of the Autumn Term when trainees will join their first placement school for School Experience (SE1) where crucial foundations will be built.
+Our school placements begin from week 1 of the Autumn Term when trainees will join their first placement school for School Experience (SE1) where crucial foundations will be built.
 In the first term, trainees reflect on their experiences to date to build their teacher identity through the Developing Teacher module, exploring key areas such as reflective practice, behaviour for learning and professionalism.
 In the Learning Child module, trainees develop an understanding of the National Curriculum through engagement with the core and foundation subjects alongside learning theories and child development.

-During the Spring Term, participants have the opportunity to learn alongside colleagues in their second school placement (SE2), which will focus on gaining understanding of their alternative Key Stage.
+During the Spring Term, trainees have the opportunity to learn alongside colleagues in their second school placement (SE2), which will focus on gaining understanding of their alternative Key Stage.
 The second phase enriches trainees’ knowledge and understanding of a developing teacher.
 Inclusive practice is firmly embedded through the development of subject specific pedagogies and further exploration into the breadth of the role.
 Trainees also undertaken an enhanced placement week which enriches their professional development through linking theory and practice.

 In the Summer Term, trainees will return to their base placement school to complete their final classroom experience (SE3).
 The final term sees the trainees immersed in classroom practice, embedding the skills and knowledge to become an outstanding teacher.
 Engagement in Professional Development days enables trainees to consolidate their understanding of how to support pupil progress in the classroom.